hungyiloo/waterbox/README.md

 - SQL (in the form of SQLite and sql.js)
 - Mustache templating

-With very little code (you could read it all in 20 minutes) WaterBox ties it all together into a simple `npm start` with live-reloading to let you get on with preparing that important demo.
+With very little code (you could read it all in under an hour) WaterBox ties it all together into a simple `npm start` with live-reloading to let you get on with preparing that important demo.
 You won't have to worry about TypeScript compilation, running a web server, etc.

 And Water.css gives you free *classless* styling as long as you write proper HTML.
 For more advanced styling, Tailwind CSS gives you thousands of utility classes that you can write directly in to your HTML.
 You only have to write plain CSS for the UI that you *really* want to deeply customize.